We are the boys of Wexford, who fought with heart and hand

 I was born in Mary’s house.
-She had a friend who had once given birth, so that friend was the midwife.
+She had a friend who had once given birth so that friend was the midwife.
 My brothers followed over the next two years.
-By then, the National Health Service had kicked in, so they were born in hospital.
-Childbirth, forever dangerous, was now rendered less life threatening.
+By then, the National Health Service had kicked in, and they were born in hospital.
+Childbirth, forever dangerous, was now rendered less life-threatening.
 There we all lived, three kids, our folks, Aunty Mary, three uncles, two aunts, a dog called Monty, named for the famous field Marshall, and a cat.
 Three bedrooms, girls in one, boys in another, and our family in the third.
 Outside loo and coal shed, no bathroom or hot water (we kids bathed in the kitchen sink and grown-ups went down to The Baths).
 Cold and damp, and close to the shops.
 And there we lived until 1956 when a council house in Yardley Wood became our first family home.
-Cold and colder running water that froze in winter, but it was at least inside the house; bathroom with hot water boiled in a big gas boiler; and an outside flush lavatory that was nevertheless immediately adjacent to the backdoor and not down the garden.
-A big garden too, for winter and spring vegetables, snowmen and summer camp-outs.
+Cold and colder running water that froze in winter, but it was at least inside the house; a bathroom with hot water heated in a big gas boiler; and an outside flush lavatory that was nevertheless immediately adjacent to the backdoor and not down in the garden.
+A big garden it was too, for winter and spring vegetables, snowmen and summer camp-outs.

 History was alive, and it was black and white.
-People remembered how Oliver Cromwell cut a bloody swathe through Catholic Ireland and massacred the innocents of Wexford town, as if it was yesterday.
-It was said that people hung Cromwell’s picture upside down in the living rooms, and turned his face to the wall for good measure.
-Relatives would recount how the Black and Tans, the English militia to raised to terrorise the populace, held their bayonets to women’s throats demanding “where’s your husband”…or father…or son…Even the English teachers at my English grammar school would remark that the ‘Tans were veterans who’d survived carnage of the Western Front and wanted more.
+People remembered, as if it was yesterday, how Oliver Cromwell cut a bloody swathe through Catholic Ireland and massacred the innocents of Wexford town.
+It was said that people hung Cromwell’s picture upside down in their living rooms, and turned his face to the wall for good measure.
+Relatives would recount how the Black and Tans, the English paramilitaries raised to terrorise the populace, held their bayonets to women’s throats demanding “where’s your husband?”…or father…or son…Even the English teachers at my English grammar school would remark that the ‘Tans were war veterans who’d survived carnage of the Western Front and wanted more.

 In the summer of 1969 my brother and I and an old chum spent several weeks in an Enniscorthy that looked and felt felt like it had not changed since Aunty Mary’s day – so well portrayed in the academy award nominated film Brooklyn.
-Dressed as we were in hippie garb and sporting long locks, we cut incongruous figures in the pubs and at the local hop, and were so unsuccessful hitchhiking around the county, we had to walk many a long Irish mile.
+Dressed as we were in hippie garb and sporting long locks, we cut incongruous figures in the pubs and at the local hop, and were so unsuccessful hitchhiking around the county that we walked many a long Irish mile.
 We hiked to Killane, Sean Kelly’s country, and inspired by the song, climbed upwards though heath and hedge to the top of Mount Leinster.
-We stayed at Patrick Street, and spent a lot of time sitting up on Vinegar Hill, beneath the round tower, looking down on the River Slaney and the town beyond.
+We stayed at 13 Patrick Street, and spent a lot of time sitting up on Vinegar Hill, beneath its round tower, looking down on the River Slaney and the town beyond.
 My brother was a keen photographer, and he took the following pictures:

 Enniscorthy Sunset August 1969

 Fast forward into another century, and I was “on the Holy Ground once more”.
-Adele and I attended the wedding of an old pal and cosmic twin, born on the same day as me at about the same time, in English town beginning with B, and we were the only Brits in a seminar at London’s School of Oriental Studies.
-Back then, it was known to many Arabs as the school of spies, a status I was reminded of by the owner of our hotel when we all visited Damascus in 2006.
+Adèle and I attended the wedding of an old pal and cosmic twin (born on the same day as me at about the same time, in English town beginning with B) we were the only Brits in a seminar at London’s School of Oriental and African Studies.
+Back then, SOAS was known to many Arabs as the school of spies, a status I was reminded of by the owner of our hotel when we all visited Damascus in 2006.
 But I digress.
 The wedding was held at an old pub in right in the heart of Ireland, and in getting there, we did a whistle-stop tour of the south, including Enniscorthy, Wexford and Ross, the heartland of the ‘98 rebellion.
 When I first visited Enniscorthy, you could lie down in the middle of the Main Street and not be disturbed by traffic.
-This time, we were stuck in a traffic jam as we wound up the hill past Saint Aiden’s Cathedral to Patrick Street, which was no longer on the edge of town.
+This time, you could still lie down in th middle of Main Street – we were stuck in a traffic jam as we wound up the hill past Saint Aiden’s Cathedral to Patrick Street, which was no longer on the edge of town.
 The old house was still standing, as the song goes.
 Clean and crisp and pebble-dashed.
 As we stood outside number thirteen, a young goth girl in a multicoloured hoodie with tattoos and piercings opened the door.
-I told how my mother and her brothers and sisters were born in this very house a long, long time ago, and that wed come all the way from Australia to see it.
+I told her how my mother and her brothers and sisters were born in this very house a long, long time ago, and that we’d come all the way from Australia to see it.
 “You don’t say!” she said.